JakeD57/Youtube-video-card/README.md

 # Youtube-video-card
-Simple Project.
+Simple but fun Project.
 Re-create a youtube video banner with only HTML and CSS